If you're looking for the best way to divide a room full of marketers, bring up the topic of guest blogging.

 3. Find reputable guest blogging sites.

-Now that you have your content ideas mapped out, it's time to find relevant publications.
+Now that you have your content ideas mapped out, it's time to find relevant publications and guest blogging sites.

 Start by putting together a list of target websites, as in the example below:

 Here's how you can discover guest blogging opportunities and populate your list: